FML it’s time to write the quarterly marketing plan.

 - Which campaigns had the highest impact on the pipeline?

 - How did the funnel perform compared to your assumptions?

 - Did anything unexpected happen?
 What and why?

-Whether your team adheres to a lead target, an opp target, or an ABM strategy that focuses on engagement within key accounts, ask the right questions, get the answers, and document that data in your quarterly plan.
-When you gather the team for a marathon planning sesh, the “Look Back” slide should be your starting point—inviting the team to unpack what worked and what didn’t.
+Whether your team adheres to a lead target, an opp target, or an ABM strategy that focuses on engagement within key accounts, ask the right questions, get the answers, and document that data in your quarterly marketing plan.
+When you gather the team for a marathon planning session, the “Look Back” slide should be your starting point—inviting the team to unpack what worked and what didn’t.